wqssf102/fastnc2/README.md

-# FastNC++：Fast calculation of natural connectivity
+# FastNC2：Fast calculation of natural connectivity
 ## Installing
-FastNC++ can be installed using conda or from source.
+FastNC2 can be installed using conda or from source.
 ## Conda
 To install through conda, use:
 ```
-conda create -n fastnc++ -c wqssf102 fastnc++
+conda create -n fastnc2 -c wqssf102 fastnc2
 ```
 ## Compiling from source
 ```